Accelerated MSN Programs

 Postgraduate programs are painstakingly practical, highly-specialized and involve much more complex learning material than what you studied to get your Bachelor’s Degree.
 These necessary qualifications become even more of a challenge if you are pursuing the accelerated alternative.
 You will need to be self-motivated, exhaust different preparation techniques and learn independent reading.
 These are all invaluable skills that will further your career and equip you with the necessary tools to become an outstanding, successful healthcare worker.

-There is a wide range of specialties you can choose from for your Master’s Degree – from family health and pediatric primary care to nurse anesthesia and psychiatric care or mental health.
+There is a wide range of specialties from which to choose for your Master’s Degree – from family health and pediatric primary care to nurse anesthesia and psychiatric care or mental health.
 Your curriculum will vary according to what you decide on.
-But here are some of the course outlines that are common in most specialties:
+Here are some of the common course outlines for most specialties:

 - Foundations of Nursing Practice